-- a) Discuss application materials with the DPD Director if you have questions or are unsure as to whether or not you should apply - b) If possible, schedule a visit to those internships that especially interest you.
+- b) If possible, schedule a visit to those internships that especially interest you.
 Some programs require that a student interview in person or over the phone.
 Others will not let you visit.
 Read the materials you obtain carefully.
 If internships are convenient, you should visit.
 It is making a statement to the program about your level of interest. - c) Make an appointment with the DPD Director if you have questions concerning you choices and whether you should apply.
 You must have a Plan B (DTR exam, Coordinated Program, Graduate School, work experience, re-take courses, etc.) if you are not placed since there are no guarantees for any applicant - d) Make a pre-registration appointment with your academic advisor.
 At this time you should also discuss your plans for next year.
-If you plan to apply to Graduate School, this person will be the key to help you with that process. - 3.
+If you plan to apply to Graduate School, this person will be the key to help you with that process. - 2.
 Notify the DPD Director of where you intend to apply.
-Make a chart of internships and include their requirements for application and due dates. - 4.
-Take the GRE's if required. - 5.
-Request references from advisor/faculty/employers well in advance. - a) Give each reference all the forms (if any) that you will need completed in one packet, and send them the DICAS link.
-Make sure that you outline in writing, for each reference, what the internships expect from the reference letter.
-Also include your resume and why you want to be a dietitian to assist the recommender.
+Make a chart of internships and include their requirements for application and due dates. - 3.
+Request references from advisor/faculty/employers well in advance. - a) Include your resume and why you want to be a dietitian to assist the recommender.
 Be sure to send an email reminder prior to the due date.

 When requesting a reference letter, more weight is put on confidential recommendations.
-It is your decision as to whether or not letters should be confidential.